mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 **This transcript is in rough draft stage.**

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/gatha-of-closing-the-sutra" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/gatha-of-closing-the-sutra" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00